plumiume/python-cslrtools2/.github/worktree-copilot-instructions.md

    - Fix small logic bugs surfaced by tests
    - Add or update unit tests that cover the regression
 3. Run lint/typecheck (if configured) and report any critical issues.
+4. Add `# pyright: ignore[reportUnusedImport]` comments to imports that provide effects by import alone (e.g., `import pytest`).
+These imports trigger Pyright's `reportUnusedImport` warning but are necessary for test framework registration or side effects.
+Use this comment to suppress false positives.
-4. Prepare a short changelog entry describing what was changed and why (for PR body).
+5. Prepare a short changelog entry describing what was changed and why (for PR body).

 Constraints & Environment
 - Use `uv` for all Python execution (e.g., `uv run pytest`, `uv run python`) to respect workspace virtual envs.